International Students

 You must also show proof you can finance your first year of education and living expenses and provide a plan and sources for funding future years.

-• International applicant students coming from an English-speaking country with a minimum of three years of undergraduate education where the mode of instruction was English.
+• come from an English-speaking country with a minimum of three years of undergraduate education where the mode of instruction was English

 • An official transcript evaluation must be completed by any member of NACES (National Association of Credential Evaluation Services), such as WES (World Education Services).
 Refer to NACES for a full list of eligible evaluators.